Ba4bes/ARMHelper/README.md

 - Get an overview of all the resources that would get deployed
 - Check if resources that you want to deploy already exist and whether they would be overwritten.

-Please view  <http://4bes.nl/2019/04/09/armhelper-a-module-to-help-create-arm-templates> for an introduction
+For an introduction, please view  <http://4bes.nl/2019/04/09/armhelper-a-module-to-help-create-arm-templates>

 ## Common setup